MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_file_operations.md

 The tag is denying the authentication as the key value used does not match the one stored on the tag.

-## What authentication methods are supported within this library ?

-The DesfireEv3.java class library is supporting two authentication methods:

-The first method is named "**authenticateLegacy**" that is available on DESFire EV1 and onwards tags.
-This version is using AES-based keys and it's only purpose is to release a read or write access on files with communication mode Plain.

-For files with communication modes MACed or Full enciphered the modern **authenticateEv2First** method is in use, available on DESFire EV2 and onwards tags.
-This authentication releases the read and write operations for "MACed" files and releases and encrypt the data on read and write operations.
-As some commands use an encrypted data transfer this method is used.

-The library chooses the authentication method automatically depending on the communication mode of the file to operate on.